InventorsDev/inventors-frontend-challenge/Solution.md

+Fullname: Omoyajowo David Oyindamola
+Email: omoyajowodavidoyindamola@gmail.com

-The website is live at [Inventors Frontend Challenge] (https://damdave.github.io/inventors-frontend-challenge)
+The output of this project's solution is live at https://damdave.github.io/inventors-frontend-challenge